hs763/lmb-nextflow/docs/README.md

     This will start a very basic text editor (called Nano) which has opened a hidden configuration file named .basrc.
 (You will be already familiar with text editors - Notepad on a Windows system is a well-known example).
 Use the UP/DOWN arrows to go to the end of the file.
 Now copy and paste the following text at the end of the file.

+        # Nextflow Setup
         export PATH="/net/nfs1/public/genomics/soft/bin:$PATH"

+    Then save the text:

+    ctrl + o (simultaneously pressing both buttons)

+    enter

+4. Add the latest version of Java to your path.

+   By default the cluster may using an older version of Java that is not compatible with Nextflow, but this change to your configuration will ensure that the latest version of Java will be used.

+   With the ~/.bashrc configuration file still open in nano, copy and paste the following text to the bottom of file:

+        # Java setup
+        JAVA=$(alternatives --display java | awk '/family java-latest/ {print $1 }')
+        JAVA_HOME=${JAVA%%/bin/java}
+        export PATH=${JAVA%%/java}:$PATH`

-    To save and exit the text editor type: ctrl + o (simultaneously pressing both buttons) enter ctrl + x (simultaneously pressing both buttons)
+    To save and exit the text editor type:

+    ctrl + o (simultaneously pressing both buttons)

+    enter

+    ctrl + x (simultaneously pressing both buttons)

     This will exit the text editor.

-4. Logout of the cluster
+5. Logout of the cluster

         exit

-5. Log back in again to the cluster, as you did earlier (i.e. ssh -Y hex).
+6. Log back in again to the cluster, as you did earlier (i.e. ssh -Y hex).

-6. To test your changes, enter the following:
+7. To test your changes, enter the following:

         echo $SHELL

     This should report bash as the shell and not tcsh.

-7. Set up nextflow for the first time by entering the following:
+8. Set up nextflow for the first time by entering the following:

         nextflow

     This will make a series of changes to your system

-8. Nextflow should now be up and running for you on the cluster.
+9. Nextflow should now be up and running for you on the cluster.
 To check, enter:

         nextflow